doctorfree/MusicPlayerPlus/README.md

 After installing MusicPlayerPlus there are several recommended configuration steps.
 If not already configured, the MPD server will need to know where to locate your music library.
-This can be configured by editing the MPD configuration file `~/.config/mpd/mpd.conf`.
+This can be configured by editing the MusicPlayerPlus configuration file `~/.config/musicplayerplus/config` and running the command `mppinit sync`.

-Following any modification of the music library location in `~/.config/mpd/mpd.conf` execute `mppinit sync`.

 ### Client Configuration (required)